Animal health

 Global level

-• The coronavirus network (COVINET) meeting will be organized on 26-27 March in Geneva.
-FAO and representatives from the their reference centers on zoonotic coronaviruses will attend the meeting.
+• The coronavirus network (COVINET) meeting was held from 26 to 27 March 2024 in Geneva, Switzerland.
+FAO and representatives from the reference centers on zoonotic coronaviruses attended the meeting.

 • FAO, WHO, WOAH and UNEP have organized the Quadripartite Global Technical Meeting on MERS-CoV and Other Emerging Zoonotic Coronaviruses, held from 27-29 November in Riyadh, Kingdom of Saudi Arabia.